demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/AzureSentinel_description.md

-Full documentation for this integration is available at our [support center](https://support.demisto.com).
+Full documentation for this integration is available at our [reference docs](https://xsoar.pan.dev/docs/reference/integrations/azure-sentinel).

 ## Authorize Cortex XSOAR for Azure Sentinel